If you’re like me, you’ll want to play Monopoly as much as possible, but it just isn’t practical to carry a Monopoly board everywhere.

 That being said, Bang’s quite a simple game to play, so if you don’t mind your kids indulging in a good old-fashioned shoot-out via cards, then by all means get the whole family a-duellin’ with this rootin’ tootin’ card game!
 If you enjoy the card-based strategy of Monopoly Deal, but are looking for something with a little more action, then Bang!
 Is the card game for you!

 Well, all of the games mentioned in this article are more than worth buying, as they all offer loads of fun.
-If you want a Monopoly-themed card game (and why wouldn’t you?)
-Then, while Monopoly Deal remains the best of them all, for a slightly simpler, and even speedier alternative, I heartily recommend Monopoly Bid!
+If you want a Monopoly-themed card game (and why wouldn’t you?) then I heartily recommend Monopoly Bid!

 On the other hand, if you ever feel like a break from Monopoly (unthinkable, I know), then Uno is an all-time classic and well worth picking up.